 On the evening before the event, an informal reception was held in Edinburgh, at the home of some of the event's helpers, and a special sculpture from the Zevenheuvelenloop club was presented to Edinburgh's Seven Hills Race.

-The evening-before social gathering has continued each year since, being held several times at the Midmar Allotments, and more recently at small sports clubs.
-Other overseas runners also get invited, as do the event's workers, and some special guests.
+The evening-before social gathering has continued each year since, being held several times at the Midmar Allotments, sometimes at small sports clubs, and sometimes in Edinburgh pubs or clubs.
+Other overseas runners also get invited, as do the event's key workers, and some special guests.

 A trophy for 'Best Dutch Runner' was introduced in 2013, and it is keenly contested each year.